Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 A Bit of our Garden, Giverny--representative work

-A Grey Day, Giverny, France and A Mid-summer Morning,
+A Grey Day, Giverny, France, A Mid-summer Morning,

 Mariquita S. Gill was born in Montevideo, Uruguay and studied art in New York at the Art Students League and in Paris at the Académie Julian.
 Discovering the impressionists (particularly Pissarro. along with Monet), she moved to Giverny during the 1890s and enthusiastically painted and studied their methods.
 Returning to America, she spent the remainder of her career in Massachusetts and exhibited often.